Kernels on Graphs

 Warning

-You can get by fine without reading this page for almost all use cases, just use the standard MaternGeometricKernel, following the respective example notebook.
+You can get by fine without reading this page for almost all use cases, just use the standard MaternGeometricKernel, following this example notebook if you are modeling a function of nodes, or this example notebook if you are modeling a function of edges.

 This is optional material meant to explain the basic theory and based mainly on Borovitskiy et al. [2021].